odpi/egeria-connector-xtdb/README.md

 The intention of this connector is to provide an option for a fully-compliant Egeria repository that supports metadata history (temporal `asOfTime` queries across its entire metadata landscape).

-(**NOTE**: this connector is currently a work-in-progress, and should be considered at an experimental stage at best.)
+The connector is currently undergoing heavier testing to verify it functions and performs as intended.
+Feel free to use it in "experimentation" mode, for now.

 ## Getting started